LamNguyen17/KMM_Clean_Architecture/README.md

 This sample demonstrates how one can

-- Setup base architecture of Flutter app using Clean Architecture
+- Setup base architecture of KMM (Kotlin Multiplatform Mobile) app using Clean Architecture
-- Use dependency injection for layers separation
+- Use Koin(dependency injection) for layers separation
-- Make api calls using Axios plugin.
+- Make api calls using Ktor plugin.

 ```
 ├── androidApp